ichaturvedi/semi-definite-audio-matching/README.md

 Augmentations
 ---
-matlab -r create_augmentations(datasetFolder, labelsfile, samplingfreq, outputFolder, outputlabels, numAugmentations)
+create_augmentations(datasetFolder, labelsfile, samplingfreq, outputFolder, outputlabels, numAugmentations)
 - Training audios will be in the folder datasetFolder
 - Labels for training audios will be in labelsfile
 - The sampling frequency samplingfreq of an audio can be determined using [aud, samplingfreq] = audioread('sample.wav')